ruslo/CGold/docs/overview/cmake-can-not.rst

 to know which CMake arguments to use, some basic examples being ``cmake -H. -B_builds -GXcode`` and ``cmake -H. -B_builds "-GVisual Studio 12 2013"`` for Xcode and Visual Studio, respectively.
-Additionaly, they must understand the [changes they must make in their workflow](https://cgold.readthedocs.io/en/latest/overview/cmake-can-not.html#affecting-workflow).
+Additionaly, they must understand the :ref:`changes they must make in their workflow <affecting workflow>`.
 As a general rule, developers should make an effort to learn the tools used in making the code they wish to utilize.
 Only when providing an end product to users is it your responsibility to generate user-friendly installers like ``*.msi`` instead of simply providing the project files.